Walter H. Ward - Director

-Dr. Angelle Khachadoorian - Assistant Professor of Anthropology
+Dr. Angelle Khachadoorian - Associate Professor of Anthropology

 Dr. Angelle Khachadoorian is the Assistant Professor of Anthropology at the Air Force Culture and Language Center.
 She holds a Ph.D. in Anthropology from the University of New Mexico.
 Dr. Khachadoorian has taught college for more than thirteen years, including almost ten years for the Bureau of Indian Affairs, as well as teaching in several Air Force post-secondary educational settings.
 Dr. Khachadoorian's research interests include indigenous and tribal cultures, especially in respect to identity construction and cultural/social changes created by global social, political and economic systems.

 Dr. Elizabeth Peifer - Assistant Professor of Regional and Cultural Studies (Europe)

 Dr. Elizabeth L.B.
 Peifer is Assistant Professor of Regional and Cultural Studies (Europe) at the Air Force Culture and Language Center.
 She holds a Ph.D. in European History from the University of North Carolina at Chapel Hill, and has over fifteen years of university teaching experience.
 Dr. Peifer specializes in contemporary German society and culture, and her teaching and research interests include: social movements, the language and culture of radicalism, generational identity, public memory and national narratives, and genocide studies.